-Like to say how thrilled I was today at the launch of the Every Day Counts campaign at the Keighley Picture House.
+Like to say how thrilled I was at the launch of the Every Day Counts campaign at the Keighley Picture House.
 Fifteen schools in the central Keighley got together to form the campaign and I had the pleasure of producing the film.

-So if you are a school wanting to go out and conduct video interviews can I recommend a video camera with an external microphone input and a microphone on a long lead.
+If you are a school wanting to go out and conduct video interviews can I recommend a video camera with an external microphone input and a microphone on a long lead.
 Google these suggestions:

 You may have heard me mention that audio is a vital ingredient in video production.
 I’ve lost count of the number of video conversations with sound that you can barely hear.
 Here’s a solution.